Trademark Classes Cheat Sheet Australia: 45 Classes

 Step 4: Confirm with a professional before you file

-Self-assessment is a powerful first step, but classification strategy involves nuances that are not visible in a summary table.
-A Registered Trade Mark Attorney can:
+Self-assessment is a powerful first step, but classification strategy involves nuances that are not always visible in a summary table.
+A registered trade mark attorney can:

 Understanding the fees

 Your class selection directly affects the cost of your application.
-Here is a simplified fee overview based on IP Australia's current standard filing fees:
+The fee overview below is based on IP Australia's current standard filing fees, verify the current figures at ipaustralia.gov.au before relying on them as fees are subject to change.

 | Filing Type | First Class Fee | Each Additional Class |